michael-collins/aa110-fa2015/exercises/exercise-1.0/2d-poster.md

 12. Double check naming conventions.
 13. Compress(zip) the project folder once you’ve completed the tutorial and rename it **_2dposter_yourstudentID.zip_**
 14. Upload the **_2dposter_yourstudentID.zip_** to the [Exercise 1 Dropbox](https://psu.box.com/signup/collablink/d_4284115953/11da3bdd340295).
-15. Unzip the file that you've uploaded to ensure you’ve included all file assets.
-Failure to ensure that you’ve uploaded the file will result in your exercise being graded as a late submission, or a 50% reduction in your grade.
+15. Failure to ensure that you’ve uploaded all relevant assets will result in your exercise being graded as an incomplete or late submission.
+Please review that you have included all desired files listed in the Steps to Completion.

 ##Grading Critera
 Your grade will be assessed according to the [Exercise Grading Criteria](/grading/exercise-grading-criteria.md)